RuiPereiraDev/SimpleScore/README.md

 ## Main Features
 - A lag-free, fully animated scoreboard with no flickering
+- Support for newer features such as hiding score numbers
 - Full RGB colour support on 1.16 servers or newer
-- Supports all major Minecraft versions from 1.8.x to 1.20.x
+- Supports all major Minecraft versions from 1.8.x to 1.21.x
 - Can display scoreboards based on permissions, conditions, worlds and regions
 - No character limit on 1.13 servers or newer (limited to 32 characters on older versions)
-- Fully compatible with any other plugins that temporarily changes the scoreboard
+- Should be compatible with any other plugins that temporarily change the scoreboard
 - Any message sent by the plugin can be modified either by the built-in translation system or by providing a custom messages file

 ## More Information